 For the system to work all staff must be involved and carry responsibility.
 Gap Students should refer lapses of good behaviour to departmental staff.
 Sanctions relating to pupils in the Lower School must be discussed and agreed with their tutors.

 A six -phase system is in place:

-Phase 1: TELLING OFF/Warning - with appropriate explanation and clarification
+Phase 1: TELLING OFF/Warning - with appropriate explanation and clarification.

-All subsequent sanctions are recorded on the school network in 'Rewards & Sanctions' or the Boarding House diary
+All subsequent sanctions are recorded on iSams or the Boarding House diary

 Phase 2: MISDEMEANOUR